zefei/vim-colortuner/README.md

 # Configuration

-* g:colortuner_filepath
+    g:colortuner_filepath
     values: string
     default: '~/.vim-colortuner'
     This option sets the file path of tuner panel settings.

-* g:colortuner_enabled
+    g:colortuner_enabled
     values: 0 or 1
     default: 1
     Colortuner is enabled at start if this option is set.

 # FAQ

 A: Does colortuner support vim in terminal?

-Q: Currently no, since true color is essential for tuning colors.
+Q: Currently no, since true color support is essential for tuning colors.
 However, Neovim has support for true color terminals.
 Colortuner will support Neovim in terminal once stable version of Neovim has it.

 # License